AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 •	Students who require these books for a short time period can get access easily.

+## Epics / User Stories / Tasks

+ * User should be able to view the Home page.
+ * User should be able to login or Register to the portal.
+ * User should be able to Buy Books.
+ * User should be able to Sell Books.
+ * User should be able to Rent Books.
+ * User should be able to block/cancel an Appointment to Buy/Sell/Rent books.
+ * User should easily be able to navigate through all the pages.

 ## Acceptance criteria checklist

- 1. User should be able to view the Home page.
- 2. User should be able to login to the portal.
- 3. User should be able to Buy Books.
- 4. User should be able to Sell Books.
- 5. User should be able to Rent Books.

 ## User interface sketches
  #### Website Map